Are you worried your bearded dragon is too skinny?

 However, if you’re looking for guidance, there are a few behaviors to look for, indicating a trip to the vet is needed.

-Excessive hiding – If your bearded dragon is hiding for extremely long periods, it’s a sign of possible health problems.
+Excessive hiding – If adult bearded dragons are hiding for extremely long periods, it’s a sign of possible health problems.

 They may be hiding to rest and heal their bodies.